IntuitDeveloper/intuit-api-docs/docs/use-cases/retirement.md

 }
 ````

-For each employee on the plan, get their ID using the roster query and setup a deduction.
+Use this mutation for each employee to create (or modify) deductions in QuickBooks Online Payroll.
+This ensures payroll data matches the contributions employees set in your retirement benefits app.

+You'll need to get the `employeeId` value using the employee roster query:

 ```
 mutation {